tudat-team/tudat-space/docs/source/_src_user_guide/state_estimation/observation_simulation.rst

 In addition to defining the observable type, link ends, observation times and (optionally) reference link ends for simulating an observation, you can define a number of additional settings to be taken into account:

+- **Ancilliary settings**: Some observables may or must get additional quantitative data that influences the ideal value of the observable.
+Examples are the integration time for averaged Doppler observables, and retransmission times for n-way observables.
-- **Constraints**: You can define settings such that an observation is only simulated if certain conditions (elevation angle, no occultation, *etc.*) are (not) met (using :func:`~tudatpy.numerical_simulation.estimation_setup.observation.tabulated_settings`)
+- **Constraints**: You can define settings such that an observation is only simulated if certain conditions (elevation angle, no occultation, *etc.*) are (not) met
 - **Noise levels**: You can define a functions which adds (random) noise to the simulated observations.
 This noise is typically, but not necesarilly, Gaussian
-- **Defining additional output**: Similarly to the state propagation framework, you can define a wide range of *dependent variables* to be calculating during the simulation of observations.
+- **Additional output**: Similarly to the state propagation framework, you can define a wide range of *dependent variables* to be calculating during the simulation of observations.
 Note that the *type* of variables you can choose from is distinct from those available during state proagation.

 Typically, these settings are defined and added to the observation simulation settings *after* the nominal settings have been defined (in the process outlined above).